wadexu007/learning_by_doing/Helm/Terraform.md

-## Use Terraform to install Helm Chart
+## How To Deploy Helm Charts With Terraform
 Refer to [My example](../Terraform/helm/)